Students are expected to attend all their scheduled classes and laboratories and not to be absent without adequate reason.

 Unless excused by the faculty member, students holding a confirmed assigned seat in a class will have relinquished their seat if they have not personally appeared in class to claim the seat by the second meeting for a class scheduled to meet once a week, by the second meeting for a class scheduled twice a week, by the third meeting for a class scheduled three times a week, by the third meeting for a class scheduled to meet five times a week.
 If the student does not claim the seat within the time limit specified above, and does not drop the course, the instructor has the option of assigning the student a grade of “Z” at the end of the term.
 It is the responsibility of the student to drop each course that he/she does not plan to attend, even when the student’s registration is canceled for non-payment of fees.
 Failure to drop a course will result in a grade of “Z.”

-Undergraduates who wish to interrupt their studies for a fall or spring semester to engage in activities related to their educational objectives or for personal reasons need to request a Leave of Absence through their assistant dean.
+Undergraduates who have not completed degree requirements and may wish to interrupt their studies for a fall or spring semester to engage in activities related to their educational objectives or for personal reasons need to request a Leave of Absence through their assistant dean.
+Students may take two consecutive leave of absences but must apply for each leave separately.
+Taking a Leave of Absence may impact your ability to graduate in four years.
+To the extent possible, students are encouraged to limit their time away from UD in order to complete degree requirements in a timely manner.
 Failure to do so will result in a discontinuation of the student’s degree programs and an application for readmission will be required in order to re-enroll as a degree-seeking student.
 Students accepted for readmission will be held to the degree requirements in place at the time of readmission.

 In The Event Of A Medical Emergency